Oklahoma Panhandle State University: Academics

-The university is organized into 3 colleges that offer associate degrees and bachelor's degrees in such areas as history, education, business, and nursing.
-OPSU's agriculture-related degree programs produce valued and competent graduates who are qualified to work in the region's many bovine, equine, swine, and farming-related industries.
+The university is organized into three colleges that offer associate degrees and bachelor's degrees in such areas as history, education, business, and nursing.
+OPSU's agriculture-related degree programs seek to produce graduates who are qualified to work in the region's many bovine, equine, swine, and farming-related industries.

 OPSU is regionally accredited by the Commission on Institutions of Higher Education of the North Central Association of Colleges and Schools to grant associate and bachelor's degrees.
 It is also approved by the Oklahoma State Board of Education for the preparation of elementary and secondary teachers, The National Council for Accreditation of Teacher Education (NCATE), and by the Accreditation Commission for Education in Nursing Inc.(ACEN).